 The applicant's signature on the Enrollment Agreement does not constitute admission into The School until the student has been accepted for admission by an official of The School.
-If the applicant is not accepted by The School, all monies paid will be refunded pursuant to the Institutional Refund Policy.
+If the applicant is not accepted, all monies paid will be refunded.
 The applicant may also request cancellation in writing after signing the Enrollment Agreement and receive a full refund of all monies paid, if the written request is made by midnight of the fifth business day following the signing of the Enrollment Agreement.
-Applicants who have not visited The School prior to enrollment will have the opportunity to withdraw without penalty within five business days following either the regularly scheduled orientation procedures or following a tour of The School facilities and inspection of equipment where training and services are provided.
+Applicants who have not visited The School prior to enrollment will have the opportunity to withdraw without penalty within five (5) business days following either the regularly scheduled orientation procedures or following a tour of The School facilities and inspection of equipment where training and services are provided.